Merle Oberon

-Merle Oberon (born Estelle Merle O'Brien Thompson; 19 February 1911 – 23 November 1979) was a British actress of Anglo-Indian origin.
-Her career spanned from the 1920s to the 1970s, and she was a major leading lady during the Golden Age of Hollywood.
+Merle Oberon (born Estelle Merle O'Brien Thompson; 19 February 1911 – 23 November 1979) was a British actress of Sri Lankan Burgher origin.
+Her career spanned the 1920s to the 1970s, and she was a major leading lady during the Golden Age of Hollywood.

 Born and raised in British India, she began her acting career in British cinema in the early 1930s, with a breakout role in The Private Life of Henry VIII (1933).
 She later moved to Hollywood, where she became an international star, earning acclaim for films such as The Dark Angel (1935), Wuthering Heights (1939), and That Uncertain Feeling (1941).
 Her performance as Kitty Vane in The Dark Angel earned her a nomination for the Academy Award for Best Actress.

 Oberon's other notable roles included A Song to Remember (1945), Berlin Express (1948), and Désirée (1954).
 A traffic collision in 1937 caused facial injuries that nearly ended her career, but she recovered and remained active in film and television until 1973.

 Throughout her adult life, Oberon concealed her parentage and ethnic background, claiming to have been born in Australia to white British parents.
 Despite hiding her Asian heritage throughout her career, Oberon is regarded as the first Asian nominee in the Best Actress category and the first Asian individual overall to receive an Oscar nomination.